RealityETH/reality-eth-monorepo/packages/dapp/docs/whitepaper.rst

 * Anyone can post an answer by calling the ``submitAnswer()`` function.
 They must supply a bond with their answer.
 * Supplying an answer sets their answer as the "official" answer, and sets the clock ticking until the ``timeout`` elapses and system finalizes on that answer.
-* Anyone can either a different answer or the same answer again.
+* Anyone can supply either a different answer or the same answer again.
 Each time they must supply at least double the previous bond.
 Each new answer resets the ``timeout`` clock.
 * Prior to finalization, anyone can pay an arbitrator contract to make a final judgement.
 Doing this freezes the system until the arbitrator makes their judgement and sends a ``submitAnswerByArbitrator()`` transaction to the contract.
 * Once the ``timeout`` from the last answer has elapsed, the system considers it final.
 * Once finalized, anyone can run the ``claimWinnings()`` function to distribute the bounty and bonds to each owner's balance, still held in the contract.